- Dan Owen, HMI, Ofsted

 - Evidencing behaviour performance to parents/perspective parents

-- Lessons from the Bennet Review: commonly found features of the most successful schools
+- Lessons from the Bennet Review: commonly found features of successful schools

 Morning refreshments will be served upon arrival with a networking lunch to follow.
 Any special needs or dietary requirements should be notified to us upon booking.